ryanbekhen/nanoproxy/README.md

 # NanoProxy

 NanoProxy is a lightweight HTTP proxy server designed to provide basic proxying functionality.
 It supports handling HTTP requests, tunneling, and follows redirects.

+> ⚠️ **Notice:** NanoProxy is currently in pre-production stage.
+While it provides essential proxying capabilities,
+> please be aware that it is still under active development.
+Full backward compatibility is not guaranteed until
+> reaching a stable release.
+We recommend caution when using NanoProxy for critical production applications.
+Make sure
+> to keep an eye on the changelog and be prepared for manual migration steps as the project evolves.

 ## Features